 Vienna occupies a prestigious place in the running world, not least because the city hosted Eliud Kipchoge’s successful attempt to became the first human to break the two hour mark for the marathon distance (at the INEOS 1:59 Challenge back in 2019).

-The race traditionally begins at the United Nations building before crossing over the Danube towards the city centre, where the route takes participants on a tour of some of Vienna’s main historical sights.
+This route takes participants on a tour of some of Vienna’s main historical sights.
 For example:

 - The Prater with the Riesenrad and national football stadium